What is a Shipping Manifest?

 Why is a Shipping Manifest Important?

-Imagine arranging a large shipment of machine parts from China that are destined for Portland, Oregon and a nearby factory.
-An error in shipping paperwork isn’t caught and your machine parts end up in Portland, Maine instead.
-Now you have to deal with extra costs for the shipping delays and figure out a way to get the parts across the country to their real destination.
+Now you have to deal with extra costs for the shipping delays and figure out a way to get the parts across the country to their intended destination.
 The fault would lie with the importer, not the shipper.

 Are There Different Types of Shipping Manifests?